lillianqin/book-project/analysis.md

    }
 };
 ```
 As this is a local change affecting a small part of the program, the improvement is not as significant as the other steps.
-There is still a net improvement in performance, reducing runtime to 48 seconds from 49 seconds.
+There is still a net improvement in performance, reducing runtime from 49 to 48 seconds.

 ## Summary
 Here is a table listing the benchmark time in seconds and percent saving from the original time after the application of each step, for two datasets: the 12/30/19 dataset the improvements were designed around, and a larger set from 12/30/20.